Decision-Making Statements in Python with Examples

-Python has several types of decision-making statements: if, if-else, if-elif-else, and nested statements
+Python has several types of decision-making statements: if, if-else, if-elif-else, and nested statements.

-.
-These statements are based on conditions that the program checks.
 If the condition is true, a set of statements are executed.
-If it is false, a different set of statements are executed.
+If it is false, a different set of statements is executed.

 Here is an example of a typical structure of decision-making statements in Python.